-SCOPE is a quarterly platform for artists' presentations.
+SCOPE is a platform for artists' presentations.
 Associate members of Dance Nucleus as well as non-members may conduct discussions, workshops, jams, readings, screenings, open studio and work-in-progress showings.
 The showings are self-organised and hosted by the artists themselves.

 13:00 - 14:00